patladj123/axway-weather-task/README.md

  - Navigate your browser to http://localhost:8080

-If you want to run it IDE I will publish instructions soon.
+If you want to run it IDE, yet using Maven:
-Basically if you want to run it on non-embedded Tomcat you need to open pom.xml and uncomment each <scope>provided</scope> on the "Begin of Apache 7 embedded" section.
+Basically if you want to run it on non-embedded Tomcat you need to open the pom.xml and uncomment each <scope>provided</scope> in the "Begin of Apache 7 embedded" section.
-Tomcat 7 is a requirement in this case.
+Tomcat 7 is a requirement for the IDE app server in this case.